Snake-Sanders/config-dev/docs/00_git.md

 ## Configure gitlab/github keys

+create a key with

+`ssh-keygen -t rsa"`

+do not add passphrase otherwise you will need to type for every git commit or git pull.

 If you have different users for github and gitlab then you need to specify which key to use on each one.